emlm244/python-error-guide/README.md

 # Python Error Support for Code Redders 🚀🐍💻

-Welcome to our Python Error Support repository!
+Welcome to my Python Error Support repository!
 This guide aims to help you navigate the twisty maze of Python errors by providing explanations and examples for some common errors you might encounter.
 Let's dive in and learn together! 🤓

 ## SyntaxError 🐍